stevenreyn/RegionViewer/README.md

         String brother = "brother";
         String the = brother.substring(3, 6);

+The RegionViewer was given two object references, brother and the.
+The two rectangles at the top of the graph that are labeled "brother" and "the" (do not have a border) are the object references passed into the RegionViewer code.

-The RegionViewer was given the two object references, brother and the.
-It first followed all the objects reachable from brother and colored those nodes red-orange, and then followed the objects reachable from the and colored those nodes yellow-green.
+The RegionViewer first followed all the objects reachable from brother and colored those nodes red-orange, and then followed the objects reachable from the and colored those nodes yellow-green.
 Any object previously visited was not exported a second time.